 - DO NOT SIGN ANYTHING!

-- Any contracts need to be approved by Paul Lehmann before signature
+- Any contracts need to be approved by Student Activities before signature

-- Org Advisor and Org President need to set up a meeting with Paul to get contracts signed
+- Org Advisor and Org President need to set up a meeting with Student Activities to get contracts signed

 - Meeting deadline is AT LEAST 2 weeks BEFORE event date

 - Student Activities has Utica College Standard contracts.
-If your artist requests a contract, ask Paul.
+If you are unsure if your artist requires a contract, ask us!